bycza-zagroda/track-expenses-app-documentation/docs/test/unit-tests.md

         calculator = new Calculator();
     }

+    @DisplayName("When the two numbers are added the result will be correct")
     @Test
     public void whenAddTwoNumbers_thenCorrectResult() {
         int result = calculator.add(2, 3);
         assertThat(result).isEqualTo(5);
     }

+    @DisplayName("When two numbers are subtracted, the result will be correct")
     @Test
     public void whenSubtractTwoNumbers_thenCorrectResult() {
         int result = calculator.subtract(5, 3);